fexell/docs/en/api/configuration-modules.md

 - Type: `Array`

-> Modules are Nuxt.js extensions which can extend it's core functionality and add endless integrations.
+> Modules are Nuxt.js extensions which can extend its core functionality and add endless integrations.
 [Learn More](/guide/modules)

 Example (`nuxt.config.js`):